Hurricane Kay set to brush Mexico's Baja peninsula - KESQ

 The U.S. National Hurricane Center in Miami said there is a chance the outer bands of the big storm could bring heavy rain — and possibly flash floods — to parts of scorched Southern California and southwestern Arizona on Friday night and Saturday.

-The Hurricane Center said Kay was centered about 85 miles (135 kilometers) west of Cabo San Lazaro early Thursday.
-Kay was moving north-northwest, up and just offshore from the Baja coast, at 14 mph (22 kph).
+The Hurricane Center said Kay was centered about 110 miles (175 kilometers) southeast of Punta Eugenia Thursday.
+Kay was moving north-northwest, up and just offshore from the Baja coast, at 15 mph (24 kph).

 A hurricane warning was issued for a sparsely populated stretch of the peninsula around Bahia Asuncion and Punta Abreojos and the state government of Baja California Sur said more than 1,600 people had evacuated to shelters.
 It said some creeks were rising and closed some roads.